datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 (3) Inventing the simplex method which transformed a rather interesting approach to economic theory into a basic tool for practical planning of large complex systems.

-In retrospect it is interesting to note that the original problem that started my research Is still outstanding -- namely the problem of planning or scheduling dynamically over time.

 ---